 The tryptophan you find in food has to compete with other amino acids to be absorbed into the brain, so it’s unlikely to have much of an effect on your serotonin levels.
 This differs from tryptophan supplements, which contain purified tryptophan and do have an effect on serotonin levels.

-While they can’t compete with supplements — which you should not be taking without approval from your doctor — the foods listed below contain high amounts of tryptophan.
+While they can’t compete with supplements — which you should not be taking without approval from your doctor — the foods listed above contain high amounts of tryptophan.
 Your best chance at achieving a serotonin boost without using supplements is to eat them often, with a serving of healthy carbohydrates, like rice, oatmeal, or whole-grain bread.

 Food and supplements aren’t the only ways to boost serotonin levels.